liftbridge-io/liftbridge/documentation/concepts.md

 ```
 Use case note:
 And the interested reader now identifies a typical consumer to be a stateless micro service worker.
 The *offset* parameter is of special interest should one
 have consumers with different and independent purposes.
 This, since a reporting consumer could have less priority when loads are high and an operational consumer have high priority resulting in different offsets on the same topic.
-Also, a paused or starved consumer, potentially a pod in kubernetes, like the potential reporting consumer, could easily pick up where it left off when things slow down.
+Also, a paused or starved consumer, potentially a Pod in Kubernetes, like the potential reporting consumer, could easily pick up where it left off when things slow down.
 ```

 ### Scalability